 Students don’t diversify applications- they scrape together money to apply to a few schools they are most confident that they will get into.
 Some decide to go the community college route, because the couple hundred dollar process is too daunting.

-More low income high school students are graduating than ever before, but rates of low income students making the leap to college have stayed stagnant.
+More low income high school students are graduating than ever before, but rates of low income students making the leap to college are not matching their more affluent peers.
 The data is clear: there’s an opportunity gap.
 Low income students are getting lost in the fine print of the college going process.

 The saddest part about this is that many of these low income students are some of the brightest and highest achieving academically.
-Some are competitive enough for an Ivy League, but that’s too big of a risk to put all of their chips on Stanford red.
+Some are competitive enough for the most elite schools in the country, but it's too big of a risk to put all of their chips on Stanford red.
 This is an opportunity gap.

 Many of these high achieving students come from hard working families, often working to contribute to daily family expenses.
 Some are homeless, many in the foster system, some parenting younger siblings.
 Even if families support their students’ collegiate aspirations, many don’t have the luxury of supporting a diversified college application portfolio.